 Another compulsory excursion is to the pretty fishing village of Portland Roads, sheltered from the howling wind.
 A café near the beach offers home cooked treats and plunger coffee, any day other than Monday.
 Guess which day we visited?
 There are a couple of fixed roof accommodation options here but no campground or free camps.

 Well, that brings us to the end of our first leg of our Cape York adventure.
-Check back again next time when we check out Weipa on the west coast and step onto the southern leg of the Old Telegraph Track (OTT) where the real off-road adventure starts.
+You can read all about our next leg here where we join the southern leg of the Old Telegraph Track (OTT) where the real off-road adventure starts.